-May 16, 2020.
-Bike Friendly Kalamazoo is pleased to announce its bike training instructor development and scholarship program!
-Its goal is to increase the educational opportunities in our greater community by developing a core of certified instructors who can train others in how to safely and confidently ride a bicycle.
+Bike Friendly Kalamazoo is pleased to announce our bike training instructor development and scholarship program!
+Its goal is to increase the educational opportunities in our greater community by developing a core of qualified and certified instructors who can train others in how to safely and confidently ride a bicycle.
 Our League Cycling Instructor (LCI) Training Scholarship program is aimed at significantly reducing the costs of enrolling in the LCI program offered by the League of American Bicyclists and its prerequisite course (Smart Cycling), removing a barrier to entry.
 In a related effort, we are working with many civic partners to bring both the LCI training and its prerequisite Smart Cycling training to our greater community.

 League Cycling Instructor (LCI) Training Scholarship

 Overview & Application

 Bike Friendly Kalamazoo’s LCI Training Scholarship applications are due April 2; a second round is due August 2*; a special third round is due October 2*.
 Scholarships will be awarded 30-60 days after each round closes.
-Please review the following Bike Friendly Kalamazoo (BFK) Training Scholarship goals and evaluation criteria in preparing your application. *Additional rounds may be offered due to the uncertainty surrounding the COVID-19 pandemic; please check this page from time to time.
+Please review the following Bike Friendly Kalamazoo (BFK) Training Scholarship goals and evaluation criteria in preparing your application. *Additional rounds may be offered due to the uncertainty of when LCI training will be offered, and uncertainties surrounding public health issues; please check this page from time to time.

 BFK Training Scholarship Goals: